gocodeup/rest-blog/src/main/resources/curriculum/i-intro/2-setup.md

 Building this application will allow you to learn how Spring handles basic CRUD operations, as well as user authentication.
-In addition, you can use your blog as a personal site to show off your Java chops!
+In addition, you can use your blog as a personal site to show off your Java and JavaScript chops!

 ---
 ## IntelliJ Setup